Ayush15rai/Apache-NiFi-/README.md

 ● Apache NiFi have state persistence issue in case of primary node switch, which sometimes makes processors not able to fetch data from sourcing systems.

+# Basic Concepts

+Apache NiFi consist of a web server, flow controller and a processor, which runs on Java Virtual Machine.
+It also has 3 repositories Flowfile Repository, Content Repository, and Provenance Repository.

+## Flowfile Repository
+This repository stores the current state and attributes of every flowfile that goes through the data flows of apache NiFi.
+The default location of this repository is in the root directory of apache NiFi.
+The location of this repository can be changed by changing the property named "nifi.flowfile.repository.directory".

+## Content Repository
+This repository contains all the content present in all the flowfiles of NiFi.
+Its default directory is also in the root directory of NiFi and it can be changed using "org.apache.nifi.controller.repository.FileSystemRepository" property.
+This directory uses large space in disk so it is advisable to have enough space in the installation disk.

+## Provenance Repository
+The repository tracks and stores all the events of all the flowfiles that flow in NiFi.
+There are two provenance repositories – volatile provenance repository (in this repository all the provenance data get lost after restart) and persistent provenance repository.
+Its default directory is also in the root directory of NiFi and it can be changed using “org.apache.nifi.provenance.PersistentProvenanceRepository” and “org.apache.nifi.provenance.VolatileProvenanceRepositor” property for the respective repositories.